Invariant Curves and the Variational Structure in Tubular Origami Dynamical Systems: CONCLUSION

 \section{CONCLUSION}

-In this study, we identified the inverse number of modules, $N^{-1}$, as a perturbation parameter and analyzed the dynamics resulting from tubular origami tessellations within the framework of KAM theory, providing a unified analytical description of the system.
-Numerical experiments confirmed that the phase space is densely foliated by invariant curves, indicating that the system maintains the structure of an integrable system when the perturbation is sufficiently small.
-Specifically, analysis of the frequency $\xi$ in the integrable limit proved effective for determining qualitative properties of the system, such as whether it exhibits twist or nontwist behavior, as well as for controlling the locations of stable folding configurations corresponding to elliptic fixed points.
+In this study, we identified the inverse module number, $N^{-1}$, as a perturbation parameter and analyzed tubular origami tessellations within the framework of KAM theory.

+Numerical experiments showed how the phase-space structure changes as this perturbation decreases.
+For sufficiently large module numbers, large regions of the phase space are occupied by structures that appear to be invariant curves, indicating that the finite-\(N\) system retains characteristic features of the integrable limit.
+Specifically, analysis of the frequency $\xi$ in the integrable limit proved effective for determining qualitative properties of the system, such as whether it exhibits twist or nontwist behavior, as well as for controlling the locations of stable folding regions corresponding to elliptic fixed points.

-A central theoretical contribution of this work is the clarification of the geometric origin of the symplectic structure.
-We demonstrated that, in the integrable limit, the generating function of the system is determined by the total discrete mean curvature of the origami modules.
-This indicates that the symplectic (area-preserving) property of the map results directly from a variational principle governed by this fundamental geometric quantity.
-Moreover, we propose that this relationship is not limited to the integrable limit but also applies to more general systems with perturbations, where the generating function can still be described by quantities related to the total discrete mean curvature.
-Notably, there is a strong resemblance between the surfaces formed by the origami tessellations studied here and CMC surfaces such as \emph{Delaunay surfaces}\cite{Kenmotsu2003SurfacesCMC}.
-Numerical results demonstrate that even under finite-$N$ perturbations, the resulting origami configurations retain the distinct geometric characteristics of CMC surfaces.
-This persistence suggests that the curvature-based structure of the generating function remains robust even in the presence of perturbations.
+A central theoretical contribution of this work is the geometric interpretation of the variational structure.
+We demonstrated that, in the integrable limit, the generating function of the folding map is identical to the total discrete mean curvature of the folded origami module.
+This result reveals a direct connection between the discrete geometry of folded surfaces and the variational structure underlying tubular origami dynamics.
+Moreover, the numerical results suggest that this curvature-based viewpoint remains useful for interpreting finite-\(N\) systems, even though the explicit form of the generating function becomes more complicated under perturbations.
+The resemblance between the folded configurations observed in this study and constant-mean-curvature surfaces such as \emph{Delaunay surfaces}\cite{Kenmotsu2003SurfacesCMC} further suggests a possible link between the origami dynamics and curvature-based geometry of folded surfaces.

+The phase-space description also provides a geometric interpretation of distinct stable folding modes.
+Previous work related quasiperiodic orbits around elliptic fixed points to undulated folded states in tubular origami tessellations.
+Building on this interpretation, continuous displacement between nearby orbits may be viewed as continuous deformation of the corresponding folded shapes.
+Our numerical computations indicate that invariant curves separating stable folding regions can be associated with self-intersecting folded shapes.
+Thus, these invariant curves can be interpreted as geometric barriers to continuous deformation between distinct stable folding modes.